 My tour included tea and snacks and a traditional Oua Fong musician.
 If you can sing, a karaoke machine is included.

 Travel from Nanjing to Shanghai has become a lot faster.
 A high-speed train reduces the trip from two hours to just 73 minutes at speeds over 185 mph.

 The train station in Nanjing is a spectacle.
 It seemed impossible that such a mass of humanity could negotiate boarding the trains.

 Arriving at Shanghai station is even more daunting.
 A city of almost 21 million people, it seemed they were all traveling at the same time.

 Shanghai grows before your eyes.
 It is a modern financial powerhouse, drawing workers from all over China and financial institutions and manufacturing companies from all over the planet.

-In the center Shanghai’s old city, Yuyan Garden, built during the Ming Dynasty is over 400 years old.
+In the center of Shanghai’s old city, Yuyan Garden, built during the Ming Dynasty is over 400 years old.
 It is a sanctuary from the hectic city.
-Beautiful pathways lead you through rock formations, pavilions and waterfalls.
+Beautiful pathways lead you through rock formations, pavilions, and waterfalls.

 The highlight of the garden is a five-ton Jade rock.
 There is a large pond in the center teeming with fish.
 You can also attend a highly educational tea ceremony and buy some of the best tea China has to offer.

 This area of the old city is a shopper’s heaven.
 The streets are lined with craft stores, Jade, and antiques and restaurants.
 It is a major tourist destination.
 Be prepared for the crowds but it is worth it.